infosec-ucalgary/magpieCTF-2025/pwn/printf1/readme.md

 ## Backstory

-something
+"We've identified a zombie device, belonging to the hacker *Niko*, it's your task to break in and find whatever's on that machine."

 ## Intended Solve

-The flag is located withtin the global `.data` section of the program, the hacker has to defeat ASLR and have the program copy the contents of `flag_buffer` into `buffer`.
+The flag is located in the global `.data` section of the program, the hacker has to leak the return address of `vuln` in order to calculate the real address of `flag_buffer`.
+After which, the program will `memcpy` whatever address that was entered into the program into the local `buffer` on the stack.

 The intended exploit is as follows: